| |

-Saskatoon, Saskatchewan's largest city (pop.
-220,000), is a beautiful
+Saskatoon, Saskatchewan's largest city with a metro region population of 260,600 (2011 census), is a beautiful

 university town whose lyrical name comes from a Cree word for the